beautiful-numbers/lehmer-lean/README.md

 The final theorem interface in `Lean/Lehmer/Final/MainTheorem.lean` uses the unbundled theorem `pipeline_closes_all_cases_by_range_assumptions` directly.
 In that file, `IntermediateBridgeData` and `CaseCBridgeData` are built locally from the corresponding intermediate and Case C closure endpoints, while the small-pivot and Case B closures are passed directly.

-Therefore, the audit target is the terminal interface actually used by the final theorem.
-A reviewer should trace the closure inputs consumed by that interface to their branch/range endpoints.
+The audit target is the terminal interface actually used by the final theorem.
+The closure inputs consumed by that interface should be traced to their branch/range endpoints.

 ## Branch and range objectives